nolim1t/bitcoin-merchant-starter-kit/README.md

 As most people know how to use a smartphone.

+* [Phoenix Wallet](https://phoenix.acinq.co/) - For accepting lightning payments as well as bitcoin onchain.
+However this is Android only with a beta for iOS.
+Its promising, however you need to send an onchain payment first to open the initial lightning channels.
 * [Breez Wallet](https://breez.technology/) - For accepting **Bitcoin Lightning** payments.
 You can set up prices for your items in the app too.
 Available on Android and iOS.
 * [Coinnomi Wallet](https://www.coinomi.com/en/) - For accepting **on chain** payments.
 Available on Android and iOS.
-* [Phoenix Wallet](https://phoenix.acinq.co/) - For accepting lightning payments.
-However this is Android only.
-I don't know what the latest user experience for this is like at this time.

 ### What coins to accept